risc0/risc0/README.md

 > WARNING: This software is still experimental, we do not recommend it for
 > production use (see Security section).

-> WARNING: This branch contains at least one security bug which was intentionally introduced to allow the battleship demo to work around a build issue.

 RISC Zero is a zero-knowledge verifiable general computing platform based on zk-STARKs and the RISC-V microarchitecture.